Your guide on how to clean clear aligners like Invisalign

 - Pack your previous trays along with your current set and the next set.
 If you lose your current set, just determine how long you’ve been wearing it to decide whether to go back to the previous or forward to the next set of trays.
 For this reason, it’s a good idea to keep your past trays in clean, useable condition too.

 - Carry your trays in your hand luggage if you’re going to be flying.
 Check-in baggage always risks getting lost or delayed.

-- Never put your Invisalign inside a serviette, cup or glass.
+- Never put your aligners inside a serviette, cup or glass.
 This is true at anytime – but especially important whilst travelling.
 Being nearly invisible, aligners can easily end up inside rubbish bins.
-The main places Invisalign aligners tend to be lost is in aeroplanes, hotels and restaurants.
+The main places aligners like Invisalign tend to be lost is in aeroplanes, hotels and restaurants.
 Be very aware of where your aligner is at all times.

 - Take an extra case with you so that you always have a spare.